 How we made it:

-A red wig (a reuse of the Jack & Sally costume) and a discount witch hat along with a black dress and purple shawl made up my witch costume.
-The wizard wore a long white beard along with his old graduation gown.
+A red wig (reuse of the Jack & Sally costume) and a discount witch hat along with a black dress and purple shawl made up my witch costume.
+The wizard wore a long white beard along with his old graduation gown and a hoodie.
 Quick, easy, and simple.

 Woodland Fairy & Giant Costume (and the Funky, Punky Fairy)